Published Jul 12, 2012, Revised Jul 20, 2015

 - Drastically cuts administrative overhead

 - Eliminate third party payments to health care physicians; the patient is responsible for payment

 - Block Grant Medicaid as it is phased out

 - Returns control and taxpayers’ money to the states

 - Encourages state innovation and competition

-- Value-based price determined by recipient and provider of service
+- Results in value-based price determined by recipient and provider of service

 - Restores insurance as risk-sharing rather than prepayment mechanism